kelyette/42-minishell/README.md

         - "$?", $ is a $ token, ? is a string
 - Bugs fix

-- Wildcard not handle.
++ Wildcard not handle.
-  (Probably mbetter to handle it during the execution by looping through string to check for $ and *)
+  (Probably better to handle it during the execution by looping through string to check for $ and *)

 ----------------